ClaperCo/Claper/guides/introduction/installation.md

 docker run -p 4000:4000 ghcr.io/claperco/claper:main
 ```

+Do not forget to set the environment variables in the docker run command with `docker run -e DATABASE_URL=claper-db -e MAIL=local ...`.

 ### ARM architecture

 If you are using an ARM architecture (like Apple M1), the original Docker image won't work.
 You can build the image yourself by replacing the `BUILDER_IMAGE` argument in the `Dockerfile` with `ARG BUILDER_IMAGE="hexpm/elixir-arm64:1.13.2-erlang-24.2.1-debian-bullseye-20210902-slim"` and then build the image as described above.